Oxalate CoA-transferase

-Thus, the two substrates of this enzyme are succinyl-CoA and oxalate, whereas its two products are succinate and oxalyl-CoA.
+The two substrates of this enzyme characterised from Pseudomonas oxalaticus are oxalic acid and succinyl-CoA.
+Its products are succinic acid and oxalyl-CoA.
+The enzyme is similar to one found in Oxalobacter formigenes, a bacterium present in human gut.

-This enzyme belongs to the family of transferases, specifically the CoA-transferases.
+This enzyme is a transferase, specifically a CoA-transferase.
 The systematic name of this enzyme class is succinyl-CoA:oxalate CoA-transferase.
 Other names in common use include succinyl-beta-ketoacyl-CoA transferase, and oxalate coenzyme A-transferase.
-This enzyme participates in glyoxylate and dicarboxylate metabolism.